sopra-fs22-group-36/screw-your-neighbor-server/README.md

 ![hibernate](./doc/img/hibernate.png)
 ![h2](./doc/img/h2.png)

-The data was stored in a h2 database.
-The data is accessed through the Object Relational Mapper hibernate.
+The data is stored in a H2 database.
+The data is accessed through the Object Relational Mapper of the Hibernate framework.

 ### PlantUML
 ![plant](./doc/img/plant_uml.png)